marklchaves/caughtmyeye/_webdev/amp-pwa.md

 <hr>

 <p class="p-wrapper">
   <span class="dropcap clearfix">W</span>here do I begin to tell you about our <em>precious</em> Hope.
-Maybe I should just let <a href="https://hope.caughtmyeye.cc">her pictures</a> do the talking.
+Maybe I should just let <a href="https://hope.caughtmyeye.cc">her amp story app</a> do the talking.
 I've also wrote about Hope on my <a href="https://balistreetphotographer.com/2018/08/15/hope-fo-a-bali-dog-rescue/">Bali Street Photographer</a> blog.
 And, you can read her <a href="https://missionpawsible.org/project/hope/">True Story on MissionPawsible.org</a>.
 </p>

 {% include gallery id="gallery2" layout="half" %}